djstevenson/songs-to-the-siren-swift-static/input/song/Sense/article.md

 Hall himself has also worked with plenty of other artists I love, including a cute version of ^link(all-kinds-of-everything), with Sinéad O’Connor.

-See the links below for Terry Hall performing Sense live with a ^link(supergroup) line-up, including Chris Sharrock on drums (The Icicle Works, World Party, Oasis, etc), Will Sergeant on bass (Echo & the Bunnymen), Craig Gannon on guitar (The Bluebells, The Smiths, Morrissey)and on keys it’s Angie Pollock (Goldfrapp, Peter Gabriel, etc).
+See the links below for Terry Hall performing Sense live with a ^link(supergroup) line-up, including Chris Sharrock on drums (The Icicle Works, World Party, Oasis, etc), Will Sergeant on bass (Echo & the Bunnymen), Craig Gannon on guitar (The Bluebells, The Smiths, Morrissey), and on keys it’s Angie Pollock (Goldfrapp, Peter Gabriel, etc).
+TBH, it's not a great performance, the whole seems to be less than the sum of the parts, or something.